Auditions

 ABOUT THE DIRECTOR

-Watch this space for details of the upcoming auditions for plays in our 2026 season.
-Meanwhile, you can sign up to our emailing list to receive advance information.
+Watch this space for details of upcoming auditions for the other plays in the 2026 season.
+Meanwhile, you can sign up to the emailing list to receive advance information.

 Auditions